What does an Addiction Counselor in Florida do? What is Their Job Role?

 Board of Clinical Social Work, Marriage & Family Therapy, and Mental Health Counseling

-The Florida Board of Clinical Social Work, Marriage & Family Therapy and Mental Health Counseling is the state’s regulatory agency for counseling practice.
+The Florida Board of Clinical Social Work, Marriage & Family Therapy and Mental Health Counseling is the state’s regulatory agency for substance abuse counseling practice.
 The Board claims exemplary leadership in the Florida healthcare industry by communicating with the public, the government, and the education community.
 Every effort is made to clearly communicate licensure procedures to interested applicants.
 Their website provides extensive information about practice standards, licensure for applicants, and renewal for current professionals.

 4052 Bald Cypress Way